fastify/fastify-dx/README.md

 `dx build` creates the production bundle (saved to `dist/` by default).

-`dx generate` is the same as `dx build` but also prerenders all static routes or predefined routes into the bundle.
+`dx generate` is the same as `dx build` but also prerenders all static routes or predefined routes through configuration.

 SSR is a huge topic that we try to cover in these individual guides: